-A septic tank is used for collecting and treating wastewater on a property that is not connected to the main sewer system.
+A septic tank collects and treats wastewater at a property that is not connected to the mains sewer system.

-They are installed underground, and make use of natural processes to treat the sewage they collect.
-Typically made up of two chambers or compartments, septic tanks receive wastewater from an inlet pipe.
+Installed underground, a septic tank makes use of natural processes to treat the sewage it stores.
+Usually made up of two chambers or compartments, the tank receives wastewater from an inlet pipe.

-The clarified wastewater is then removed from the second chamber via an outlet pipe, which transports the water into the septic drain field, also known as a seepage field or leach field.
-The remaining scum and solids in the tank are broken down by naturally occurring bacteria and what is left is pumped periodically.
+This clarified wastewater enters the second chamber.
+It then exits via an outlet pipe into a septic drain field, also known as a seepage field or leach field.
+The remaining scum and solids in the tank are broken down by naturally occurring bacteria and what is left should be professionally removed periodically.

 Septic tank maintenance advice

 Septic systems require relatively little maintenance, but septic tank owners need to observe certain rules to make sure the tank system operates effectively.

 For example, the following items should never be flushed down the drain or toilet: